Weinstein trial turns to accusers, starting with Sciorra

 She’s one of four other accusers that prosecutors plan to call as witnesses during the monthlong trial.

-Sciorra, known for her work in “The Sopranos,” alleges Weinstein showed up at her Manhattan apartment after dropping her off from a dinner, forced himself inside and raped her sometime in late 1993 or early 1994.
+Sciorra alleges Weinstein showed up at her Manhattan apartment after dropping her off from a dinner, forced himself inside and raped her sometime in late 1993 or early 1994.

 “The evidence will show that despite her protests, despite her fight, despite her body revolting, Harvey Weinstein felt he was entitled to take what he wanted from Annabella forcing her to live in terror of him for decades,” prosecutor Meghan Hast told jurors in her opening statement.